 - James Dashner, author of The Maze Runner series.
 Dashner was dropped by his agent and publisher because of allegations of sexual misconduct made by several anonymous individuals.
 Dashner admitted that he was “part of the problem” and would be seeking “counseling and guidance.”
 [See: Variety, The Salt Lake Tribune]

 - Fantastic Beasts and Where to Find Them.
 J.K.
-Rowling’s film series prominently stars actor Johnny Depp who was accused of domestic violence by his ex-wife, Amber Heard.
-Depp has filed a civil lawsuit against Heard for defamation and is also accusing her of domestic violence.
-[See: Vox, USA Today]
+Rowling’s film series prominently starred actor Johnny Depp who was accused of domestic violence by his ex-wife, Amber Heard, in an op-ed.
+On June 1, 2022, a jury found Depp was defamed by Heard.
+We feel it’s important for our readers to be aware of this context.
+[See: Vox, USA Today, New York Times]

 - Harry Potter/J.K.
 Rowling.
 Rowling’s views on gender identity, which she has consistently promoted on social media and elsewhere, have been cited as harmful by the transgender community.
 Because of the prominence of the Harry Potter series, we will continue to cover the Wizarding World on Bookstacked, but will include editor’s notes at the bottom of each article.
 We will no longer cover Rowling’s works outside of the Wizarding World.
 We may also tag social media posts with #JKR to respect those who wish to mute conversations about Rowling and her books.
 [See: Bookstacked, MuggleNet]